 At its core, telecommuting marks a significant turning point in how work is executed.
-Its promise includes improved work-life balance, elevated flexibility, and reprieve from the daily commute's grueling nature.
+Its promise includes improved work-life balance, elevated flexibility, and reprieve from the grueling daily commute.
 Yet, amidst these positives lies a less visible consequence for individuals grappling with social withdrawal.
 Such individuals may find remote work not merely an alternative but, paradoxically, a reinforcement of their inclination to minimize direct social contact (Toscano & Zappalà, 2020).
 Instead of facilitating partial social reintroduction, the solitary home environment may serve as a cocoon, further entrenching their seclusion.

-With the office's structured socialization replaced by the autonomy of home environments, telecommuters face fewer naturally occurring opportunities for face-to-face interaction.
-The absence of impromptu coffee breaks, collaborative in-person meetings, and casual exchanges by the water cooler are conspicuously missing from the telecommuting equation.
+With the office's structured socialization replaced by the autonomy of home environments, telecommuters need more naturally occurring opportunities for face-toface interaction.
+The absence of impromptu coffee breaks, collaborative in-person meetings, and casual exchanges by the water cooler should be conspicuously added to the telecommuting equation.
 These organic encounters traditionally foster camaraderie and ease social tensions, which can now amplify feelings of isolation and loneliness (Costa, Bortoluzzi, & Černe, 2022).
 This social vacuum risks silently eroding an individual's connection to a peer community, making professional settings less supportive for those already battling social withdrawal.

 Examining how telecommuting recalibrates social relationships is crucial as these dynamics evolve.
-Human connection within the workspace, once woven from shared experiences and physical co-presence, now increasingly relies on digital communication modalities.
+Once woven from shared experiences and physical co-presence, human connections within the workspace increasingly rely on digital communication modalities.
 Email exchanges, instant messages, and video conferences have become primary channels for workplace interaction.
-Though these methods are efficient, they strip away the nuanced social cues intrinsic to face-to-face conversations, such as body language, eye contact, and physical presence (Toscano & Zappalà, 2020).
+Though efficient, these methods strip away the nuanced social cues intrinsic to face-to-face conversations, such as body language, eye contact, and physical presence (Toscano & Zappalà, 2020).
 For individuals prone to social withdrawal, this flattening into pixels and bytes can stunt the development of social skills and confidence in real-world settings, hampering their social competence.